-- (a) a credit receiver (buyer) in the case of a credit agreement in terms of the Credit Agreements Act, 1980 (Act No. 75 of 1980); and - (b) in relation to a pleasure vessel. any person entrusted by an owner with the care and control of the vessel;

-"pleasure vessel" means a vessel of 3 metres or more in overall length that is used solely for sport or recreation;

-"power-driven". in relation to a vessel, means propelled primarily by mechanical means;

-"projectile flare set" means a set of flares designed to be propelled upwards by means or a hand-operated triggering device not forming an integral part of the flare;

-"safety officer" means a person designated under regulation 26(4);

-"sea-shore" has the same meaning as in section 1 of the Sea-shore Act, 1935 (Act No. 21 of 1935);

-"skipper" means the master;

-"suitable", in relation to materials or an item of equipment, means suitable for the service for which it is intended;

-"tender" means a dinghy that-

-- (a) is used in a harbour or in sheltered waters for the conveyance of persons or stores from the shore to a vessel or vice versa or from one vessel to another vessel without financial gain or reward: and - (b) does not exceed 4 metres in overall length;

-"the Act" means the Merchant Shipping Act, 1951 (Act No. 57 of 1951).

-- (2) In these regulations a reference to the owner of a vessel is, if there is more than one owner of the vessel, to be taken as a reference to each of the owners. - (3) In these regulations a reference to a vessel includes a reference to every thing or article belonging to or to be used in connection with, or necessary for the operation and safety of, the vessel.
+- (a) a credit receiver (buyer) in the case of a credit agreement in terms of the Credit Agreements Act, 1980 (Act No. 75 of 1980); and - (b) in relation to a pleasure vessel, any person entrusted by an owner with the care and control of the vessel; - "pleasure vessel" means a vessel of 3 metres or more in overall length that is used solely for sport or recreation; - "power-driven", in relation to a vessel, means propelled primarily by mechanical means; - "projectile flare set" means a set of flares designed to be propelled upwards by means of a hand-operated triggering device not forming an integral part of the flare; - "safety officer" means a person designated under regulation 27(4); - "sailing vessel" means a vessel provided with sufficient sail area for navigation under sail alone whether or not fitted with mechanical means of propulsion; - "skipper" means the master; - "specified by the Authority" means specified by the Authority in a marine notice; - "suitable", in relation to materials or an appliance or item of equipment, means suitable for the service for which it is intended; - "tender" means a dinghy, not exceeding 4 metres in overall length, that is used in a harbour or in sheltered waters for the conveyance of persons or stores from the shore to a vessel, or vice versa, or from one vessel to another vessel without financial gain or reward: - "the Act" means the Merchant Shipping Act, 1951 (Act No. 57 of 1951). - (2) Any reference in these regulations to the owner of a vessel is, if there is more than one owner of the vessel, to be read as a reference to each of the owners. - (3) For the purposes of these regulations, a vessel is taken to be at sea at any time when it is not securely ashore or moored in a safe berth. - (4) Any approval given pursuant to these regulations is to be given in writing and must specify the date when the approval is to come into force and the conditions (if any) to which it is subject.